Book Tour and Activities on the Go!

 What is the difficulty level of Roopkund Lake Trek?

-Roopkund Trek is a hard trek as it comes with high altitudes and takes you to approx. 15696 feet requiring pristine physical and mental strength.
-If you are not confident enough, you should try moderate treks like Hampta Pass trek or the Kuari Pass trek.
+Roopkund Trek is a moderate trek as it comes with high altitudes and takes you to approx. 15696 feet requiring pristine physical and mental strength.

 What is the best time to go?